Mykeleganerz/Mykeleganerz/README.md

 I build server-side systems — REST APIs, auth flows, database design, and the infrastructure that keeps things running.
 I like writing code that's organized, easy to maintain and hard to break.

-Currently working with NestJS, PostgreSQL, Redis and Docker.
+Currently working with NestJS, PostgreSQL, Redis, Docker and AWS.

 Always learning.